So Good (The Whispers album)

-So Good is the thirteenth studio album by American R&B/Soul vocal group The Whispers, Released on July 26, 1984 via SOLAR Records.
-This album reached number eight on the Billboard Soul Albums chart.
+So Good is a studio album by the American vocal group the Whispers, released on July 26, 1984, via SOLAR Records.
+The album reached number eight on the Billboard Soul Albums chart.
+Phyllis Hyman sang on "Suddenly".

+Critical reception

+The Philadelphia Inquirer noted that, "with roots in do-wop street singing, the Whispers can turn on high-energy funk and then come back with something beautifully sophisticated."